hackclub/hackclub/workshops/ar_with_echoar/README.md

 }
 ```

-Finally, we can set a default model by calling the `switchModel` function and specifying our default model
+Finally, we can set a default model by calling the `switchModel` function and specifying our default model.

 ```javascript
 switchModel('car')